 in the American luxury brand’s high-performance lineup.
 Designed to rival the likes of the BMW M3 and Mercedes-Benz C63 AMG, the new ATS-V looks very fast as it carves up the ‘Ring in our latest spy video—and the sound it makes is very aggressive.

-We’re expecting both this ATS-V sedan and the ATS-V Coupe to be launched on the market late next year, although we could see the sedan arrive first and the coupe launched sometime in 2016.
+We’re expecting both this ATS-V sedan and the ATS-V Coupe to be launched on the market late next year, as 2016 models.
 The two cars will be almost identical, though obviously the ATS-V Coupe will feature two doors.
 The ATS-V Coupe will also be slightly wider, as the regular ATS Coupe is already 0.8 of an inch wider than the regular ATS sedan.

 Though it’s yet to be confirmed, power in Cadillac’s new ATS-V models is expected to come from an uprated version of the twin-turbocharged 3.6-liter V-6 found in the current CTS and XTS Vsport.
 It appears a previously-rumored V-8 option